 Carbon Inventory & Climate Action Plan

 As part of the University of Cincinnati's obligations upon signing the American College and University Presidents' Climate Commitment (ACUPCC), within one year of signing, the University had to complete a comprehensive carbon inventory to determine its environmental impact in terms of greenhouse gas emissions.
-A year later UC had to complete a climate action plan, detailing how the school was going to reduce its carbon footprint and eventually become carbon neutral.
+A year later UC had to complete a climate action plan, detailing how the school was going to reduce its carbon footprint.

 UC’s original carbon inventory was completed on September 15, 2008 for the Uptown Campus.
 A second carbon inventory for the Uptown Campus was completed on September 15, 2010.
 The carbon footprint will continue to be calculated every two years.
 The carbon footprints of UC's other campuses will be calculated separately.